Pioreactor/docs.pioreactor/developer-guide/07-Plugins/02-adding-jobs-and-automations-to-ui.md

 ### Adding a chart to display a new data source

 If your plugin produces data, you can add a chart to the **Overview** page.
-Chart YAML is read by the leader UI, not by each worker.
+Chart YAML is read by the Pioreactor UI, not by each worker.
 See [adding charts](/developer-guide/plugins/charts).

 ## Troubleshooting